zriyansh/signoz.io/blog/2019-08-31-monitor-gunicorn-django-in-prometheus.md

 **Multi Process Mode of python client**[Link](https://github.com/prometheus/client_python#multiprocess-mode-gunicorn) The prometheus python client has a multi-processing mode which essentially creates a shared prometheus registry and shares it among all the processes and hence the [aggregation](https://github.com/prometheus/client_python/blob/master/prometheus_client/multiprocess.py) happens at the application level.
 When, prometheus scrapes the application instance, no matter which worker responds to the scraping request, the metrics reported back describes the application’s behaviour, rather than the worker responding.
-This [blog](blog) from MetricFire  explains how to set up native python client for *nginx + uwsgi + Flask* apps
+This [blog](blog) from MetricFire  explains how to set up native python client for _nginx + uwsgi + Flask_ apps

 **Django Prometheus** library [Link](https://github.com/korfuri/django-prometheus) The Django prometheus client adopts an approach where you basically have each [worker listening](https://github.com/korfuri/django-prometheus/blob/master/documentation/exports.md) on a unique port for prometheus’s scraping requests.
 Thus, for prometheus, each of these workers are different targets as if they were running on different instances of the application.

 ## Running gunicorn with statsd

----

 We can run statsd-exporter as a side-car to django application container in each pod.
 The number of scraping targets for prometheus will be equal to number of pods running.

 ![](/img/blog/2019/08/Screenshot-2019-08-30-at-11.08.32-AM.png)

 Or we can run 1 statsd-exporter per node.
 All applications in a node shall push to a common statsd server of that node.

 ![](/img/blog/2019/08/Screenshot-2019-08-30-at-11.38.11-AM.png)

 **I have used side-car pattern to deploy statsd-exporter (check `django-deployment.yml`).**

 ![](/img/blog/2019/08/Screenshot-2019-08-30-at-11.55.49-AM.png)

 Now, deploy the pods and services using
 `kubectl create namespace django-with-statsd`
 `kubectl -n django-with-statsd apply -f k8s/` (see k8s folder inside the repo)

 > Don't forget to open port 8000 for that security group in AWS

 Run below command to get the External IP of the service which exposes your application to the public world.

 `kubectl get svc -n django-with-statsd django-with-statsd -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'`